prabinay/kubernetes_practices/pod-design/pod-design.md

 kubectl get job -w
 kubectl get po
 kubectl delete job hello-job

+### Note:  a CronJob is a type of controller that allows you to schedule and automate the execution of Jobs on a recurring basis.
+It is designed to run tasks based on a cron-like syntax, similar to the popular cron utility found in Unix-like operating systems.
+It provides capabilities such as Scheduling, Recurring jobs, parallel execution, job management, logging and monitoring, etc.

 92. Create a Cronjob with busybox image that prints date and hello from kubernetes cluster message for every minute

 kubectl create cronjob date-job --image=busybox --schedule="*/1 * * * *" -- bin/sh -c "date; echo Hello from kubernetes cluster"